 - 0.4 miles for every S$1 spent on everything besides shopping

-Best Luxury Travel Rewards Miles Card: Citi Prestige MasterCard Credit Card
+Best Air Miles Card for Luxury Travel Perks: Citi Prestige MasterCard Credit Card

 Just as the name suggests, Citi Prestige MasterCard Card is a luxury credit card with prestigious benefits.
 One must admit, however, that luxury and prestige don't come for free.
 If you can stomach the S$535 of annual fee, there are plenty of reasons why you should consider getting Citi Prestige card.